AndroX55/Mq-Islamic-Local-Prayer-Times/README.md

 Customizable Settings: Allows adjustments to calculation parameters for increased accuracy specific to your location.

+# Installation
+- HACS: HACS -> Integrations -> three dots in the right upper corner -> Custom repositories.
+Paste https://github.com/AndroX55/Mq-Islamic-Local-Prayer-Times on Repository option box and Integration in Category.

+- Manually: download and extract Mq-Islamic-Local-Prayer-Times-main.zip and copy mq_praying_times directory along with everything in it to the custom_components directory of your Home Assistant.
+Typically, this directory can be found within your /config directory.
+For those using Hass.io, you can employ SAMBA for transferring the directory.
+In case you're utilizing Home Assistant Supervised, you might find the custom_components directory at /usr/share/hassio/homeassistant.
+If the custom_components directory doesn't exist, you'll have to create it first before moving the mq_praying_times directory and all included files into this location.

 # Configuration
+Configuration > Integrations > Add Integration > Mq Islamic Local Prayer Times.

 The configuration for the Mq-Islamic-Local-Prayer-Times integration can be completed during the initial installation, or it can be done at a later time.
 To reconfigure the integration, navigate to the Mq-Islamic-Local-Prayer-Times configuration page and click the 'Configure' button.
 Here, you will be able to adjust the following parameters:

 - Time Zone: Your time zone.